2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Crime Prevention and Safety Awareness

-It is the goal of the university and ISU Public Safety to ensure that the campus community is conscious of their own safety.
-ISU Public Safety officers coordinate efforts with the Director of University Housing, the Dean of Student Affairs, the Director of Student Health, the Idaho Falls Center Director and local police Community Services Offices to initiate educational programs in the areas of crime prevention and safety awareness.
+It is the goal of the university and ISU Campus Security to ensure that the campus community is conscious of their own safety.
+ISU Campus Security officers coordinate efforts with the Director of University Housing, the Dean of Student Affairs, the Director of Student Health, the Idaho Falls Center Director and local police Community Services Offices to initiate educational programs in the areas of crime prevention and safety awareness.
 This is accomplished through programs such as Campus Watch, New Student Orientation, New Employee Orientation, workshops, seminars, dorm meetings, newsletters and pamphlets that target individual areas of concern.

 Areas of concern include, but are not limited to, residential security, personal property inventory, vehicle safety, alcohol and drug awareness, personal safety, rape and acquaintance rape precautions, and what to do if you cannot avoid the occurrence of a problem.